 What to eat to boost your immunity and help you fight the flu this winter.

-While we are all focused on the importance of things like social distancing and good hygiene to help combat the spread of Coronavirus, it can be easy to overlook the everyday basics that will keep our immune systems in good stead.
+In recent years we have learned the importance of things like social distancing and good hand hygiene to help combat the spread of disease, but it can be easy to overlook the everyday basics that will keep our immune systems in good stead.

 If you’re a meat eater, red meats such as beef and lamb contain lots of iron and zinc.
 Having low blood levels of iron and zinc can weaken the immune system which can make us more susceptible to illnesses such as the flu.
 Enjoy a portion of red meat twice per week to help maintain your iron and zinc levels.